k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

   Additional PODs may be required, depending on the project and solution types:

   * The TDM solution needs a Postgres POD.
-Accordingly, the minimum required for such namespace is:
+Accordingly, the minimum requirement for such namespace is:
     * Fabric: 8 cores, 32GB RAM
     * PG: 2 cores, 8 GB RAM
   * A Project using a real-time data streaming, a Cassandra POD is required (for the IIDFinder module).
 Accordingly, the minimum required for such namespace is: